Skip to main content

 • Consider working on the root (the thing that created a need for the coping mechanism in the first place) before removing the coping mechanism.

-Tom could start practicing self-acceptance when he found himself eating cake in the breakroom.
+Tom could even start practicing self-acceptance right there in the break room, mid-bite.

-Something powerful happens when you look at yourself in a moment of perceived shamefulness and extend mercy instead of judgment.
+Because something genuinely powerful happens when you catch yourself in a moment of shame and offer mercy instead of judgment.

-Tom can also practice self-acceptance by not dismissing the last 2 weeks of hard work.
-Even though he feels like a failure, he doesn’t have to give up.
+He can also practice it by refusing to throw away those two weeks of hard work.
+Even when he feels like a failure, he doesn’t have to give up.
+And neither do you.

 Action Steps: